xeoncross/mid/README.md

 BenchmarkVanilla-8    	 2000000	       849 ns/op	     288 B/op	      17 allocs/op
 ```

-Notes:

 Gongular is slower in these benchmarks because 1) it's a full framework with extra mux wrapping code and 2) calculations and allocs that go into handling dependency injection in a way mid is able to avoid completely by keeping the handler separate from the binding object.

-Echo is the fastest, but also requires writing the most code.
-Unlike the other two, the echo benchmark does not include URL parameter binding or standard response handling.
+Echo is the fastest, but also requires writing the most code because it is less feature-complete.
+Unlike the other two, the echo benchmark does not include things like URL parameter binding or standard response handling.

 ## HTML Templates